corniz/filmaidvd/README.md

 # FilmaiDVD
- DVD filmų tematiką sukurtas SQL, C# projektas su HTML dizainu
+ A SQL, C# project with HTML design created for the theme of DVD movies (DVD filmų tematiką sukurtas SQL, C# projektas su HTML dizainu)